ammarhamzi/kl-subway-locators/readme.md

    - Open the command palette with `Ctrl+Shift+P`.
    - Search for and select `Python: Create Environment`.
    - Choose `Virtualenv` and then select the Python interpreter you want to use.
+(Pyhton11 waas used during development)

 3. **Activate the virtual environment:**